fermentedcat/weather-app/README.md

 ## Backlog / wishlist

-- show current date on the side if it has no 12 o'clock forecast
 - animate reveal of forcast cards
 - fetch location name of searched coordinates
 - save searches in localstorage
 - show previous searches
 - click prevous search to fetch again
-- hide form after search
-- info symbol inside input field to show SMHI API searchable coordinates

 ## Cred